 AZ Tax Credit for Contributions to Qualifying Charitable Organizations

-In Tax Year 2016, contribution credits have been doubled.
-Taxpayers filing as “single” and “head of household” status may claim a maximum credit of $400.
+In Tax Year 2017, Taxpayers making Contributions to Qualifying Charitable Organizations and filing as “single” and “head of household” status may claim a maximum credit of $400.
 Taxpayers filing as “married filing separate” may claim a maximum credit of $400.
 Taxpayers that file as “married filing joint” may claim a maximum credit of $800.

 By making a donation to WHEAT, you will be helping someone begin to help themselves within our community.
 Think of it as a down payment on their future.

 Each Year WHEAT:

 • Sponsors high school teens living in at-risk situations in its ICan Youth Leadership Program;